ubica-robotics/imu_ekf_ros/README.md

 Tested with Xsens MTI-20 and Sensonor STIM300.
 Primary reference is 'Aided Navigation: GPS with High Rate Sensors' by Jay A. Farrell, chapter 10.

+NOTE: The package uses Eigen3 library for linear algebra.
+The latest release of binaries for this library on ubuntu focal is 3.3.7.
+However, the imu_ekf_ros package breaks with this version because it requires few functions that are only available in later releases for which binaries are not yet available on focal.
+Therefore, I downloaded the header files from the latest stable release (3.4.0) and placed them in the include folder.
+It can be found here: http://eigen.tuxfamily.org/index.php?title=Main_Page#Download